MD-Junayed000/async-tasks/README.md

 >>RabbitMQ (5672) for Celery message passing

-*Egress: All outbound traffic is allowed.
+* Egress: All outbound traffic is allowed.

 ***7. Create a Key Pair:***
 * Create or reads the existing public key from ~/.ssh/id_rsa.pub.
 * Ensuresing can SSH into your EC2 instance securely.

-*** 8.Launch an EC2 Instance: ***
+***8. Launch an EC2 Instance:***

-fetching the latest Ubuntu AMI (Amazon Machine Image) from Canonical.
+Fetching the latest Ubuntu AMI (Amazon Machine Image) from Canonical.
 The generated SSH key (~/.ssh/id_rsa.pub) is uploaded to create a new EC2 Key Pair.EC2 instance is created with:
 - VPC & Public Subnet association
 - Security Group allowing ports 22, 5000, 5672, 15672, 5555
 - Public IP to access it from browser or SSH
 ~~
-* Entire asynchronous task processing system is deployed and run here.
+>>* Entire asynchronous task processing system is deployed and run here.
-*  Handles HTTP Requests and Communicates With Internet.
+>>*  Handles HTTP Requests and Communicates With Internet.
-* Provides Secure Access and Stores Application Files Temporarily.
+>>* Provides Secure Access and Stores Application Files Temporarily.

-*** 10. Exporting Outputs for Easy Access:***
+***10. Exporting Outputs for Easy Access:***

-*When run pulumi up, we'll get:
+* When run pulumi up, we'll get:

 >>EC2's Public IP

 >>EC2's DNS

-*Thren Open:
+* Then Open:

 >>http://<public_ip>:5000 → Flask UI

 >>http://<public_ip>:15672 → RabbitMQ UI

 >>http://<public_ip>:5555 → Flower

 ---